 M.M.
 If work on a piece is going smoothly I don’t need much more than a beer in the studio or in a bar in the area.
 The worst night is usually when the opposite happens, work is not going smoothly and beers just don’t taste the same.

 F.M.
 What do you love and hate about Madrid?

 M.M.
 I like pretty much all about it, traffic kills me though.

 F.M.
-What’s in your play list?
+What’s on your play list?

 M.M.
 Nothing, I don’t have a play-list.
 I worked with the radio on or audio books.
-But a band I never get tired of listening is Buil to Spill, They are awesome, these days I listen a lot Daniel Romano, it’s very mellow and I like it.
+But a band I never get tired of listening is Buil to Spill, They are awesome, these days I listen to a lot Daniel Romano, it’s very mellow and I like it.